 You'll be taught how to:

-During your first day of the course, there will be an induction session where your tutor will provide you with the course and materials information.
-Health and safety, and other procedures will be discussed during this introductory period and we'll visit the Frederick Parker Collection.
+During your first day of the course there will be an induction session where your tutor will provide you with the course and materials information.
+Health and safety and other procedures will be discussed during this introductory period.

-This course is taught by Shaun Turner, who has been a Senior Furniture Conservator for over 23 years, working on decorative furniture and wooden artefacts for the Royal Residences including Buckingham Palace and Windsor Castle.
+Course leader Shaun Turner has been a Senior Furniture Conservator for over 23 years, working on decorative furniture and wooden artefacts for the Royal Residences including Buckingham Palace and Windsor Castle.

 This course is suitable for beginners and for those with some experience.